Introduction

 Can financing count toward the minimum?
 Not for the required minimum.
 Financing may apply only to the portion exceeding the minimum.

-Does meeting the minimum guarantee residence?
+Does meeting the minimum support residence?
 No. The application remains subject to documentary and immigration review.

 Conclusion